EricMFink/PRcasebook/Chapters/Contents.md

 3.3: Ineffective Assistance of Counsel

-# Section 4: Conflicts of Interest
+# Part 4: Conflicts of Interest

 4.1: Identifying Conflicts of Interest